mrichwalsky/schemamarkuptoolforwp/README.md

 ## License

-This plugin is developed by Gas Mark 8, Ltd. Please contact for licensing information.
+This plugin is developed by Gas Mark 8, Ltd. and is licensed under the GNU General Public License v3.0 (GPL v3).

+**GPL v3 License Terms:**
+- You are free to use, modify, and distribute this plugin
+- Any derivative works must also be licensed under GPL v3
+- Source code must be made available when distributing
+- No warranty is provided

+For the complete GPL v3 license text, visit: https://www.gnu.org/licenses/gpl-3.0.html

 ## Changelog